Symposium Speakers

 • Philip Schenewerk

-Accreditation Adjunct, Engineering, ABET
+Adjunct Accreditation Director, Engineering, ABET

-Dr. Philip Schenewerk is a retired geological and petroleum engineer whose career has spanned government, the academy, and the private sector.
 Schenewerk has served as an ABET volunteer throughout his working career as a program evaluator, team chair and as a member of the EAC and its ExCom.
 He currently serves as an Accreditation Adjunct for Engineering.

 • Mohsin Siddiqui